VictorSouzaCode/Splash-Paint/README.md

 ## License

-This project is available under the MIT License.
-Check out the LICENSE file for full details.
+This project is licensed under the terms of the [MIT License](LICENSE).

 ## About the Author